1. How long have you been a doula?

 4. What is your philosophy about birth?

-My job is to help a woman and her partner achieve the birth they want and to support the couple's wishes and goals.
+My job is to help a pregnant person and her partner achieve the birth they want and to support the couple's wishes and goals.
 I don't make decisions for my clients and expect them to give birth in any particular way -- I give my clients the information they need to make good birth choices and support their decisions.

 I make 3 promises to each client: I will not let you suffer, I will always tell the truth, and nothing you can say or do in labor will disappoint me or hurt my feelings.